Leveraging IoT for Manufacturing: Smarter Inventory Management through ERP Integration

 With inventory management being a key factor in profitability and cost containment, active inventory management is essential.
 How much inventory a company holds depends on demand factors, supplier lead times, manufacturing capacity, and stock-holding policies.
 In many cases, these are slow manual processes.
 However, if IoT is used for inventory management, much of the information could be accessed in real-time for better and faster decisions.

-As part of an ERP system, this data can be centralized, allowing for a single source of truth that the whole enterprise can use to improve efficiency, reduce waste and cost, and provide better customer service.
+An ERP system centralizes this data, giving the whole enterprise a single source of truth, allowing for a single source of truth that the whole enterprise can use to improve efficiency, reduce waste and cost, and provide better customer service.

 Six benefits of IoT for inventory management